yuchdev/BookScrapper/README.md

         └── scrape_details.py # Core scraping logic for each site (Playwright interactions) └── scrape_existing_books.py # Main entry point for the CLI tool
 ```

+Log files are stored in `~/.bookscrapper/logs/` with the naming format `bookscraper-YYYYMMDD-HHMMSS.log`.

 -----